 Churches Mirror the World as They Struggle with Hope

 When believers and supposed believers struggle with hope, they will often turn towards tangible things that assault our senses and sensibilities from the world around us.
 Couple of observations:

 - Denominational doctrine before the Word.
 They become sheep being led by not a shepherd but a goat with a bell around its neck.
 The world of Christendom is filled with those whose hope lie in water baptism; strangely, the cults make water baptism an absolute necessity.
 Those who insist upon a specific day are not any different as they if they have not read Colossians 2:16-17.
 To these add specific clothing for both the cleric and the lay; the observance of communion from a wonderful privilege to a rote ritual and the list goes on.

 - Health and wealth, or as I like to put it … the blab it and grab it crowd.
-Everyone notices, including the world, that the healers of the day are strangely absent and the hear the cries coming from the professional holy men to remember the tithes from which they make a living.
-Funny thing about this pandemic is that neither wealth, nor the office of professional holy man avail against this disease.
-Not only that, but many are now known as law breakers, imagined or real makes no difference; the world is watching.
+Everyone notices, including the world, that the healers of the day are strangely absent and they hear the cries coming from the professional holy men to remember the tithes from which they make a living.
+Funny thing about the faux pandemic is that neither wealth, nor the office of professional holy man availed against this disease.
+Beware, the world is watching.

 On the positive side of the aisle, a good number of previous church goers are finding a closer relationship to their Lord now that they are not around their normal crowd.
 Remember, poor company corrupts one's walk with their Lord.
-(1 Corinthians 15:33) I 'hope' (a verb) and pray that many will come out from among the world's churches that they may begin to worship and be in the Word with other believers only.
-You know as well as I, old habits are hard to break and when the churches are again opened, most will have learned nothing from these days as they flock back to their previous haunts and mediocrity.
+(1 Corinthians 15:33) I 'hope' (a verb) and pray that many will come out from among the world's churches, that they may begin to worship and be in the Word with other believers only.
+You know as well as I, old habits are hard to break and when the churches were again opened, the majority learned nothing from those days as they flocked back to their previous haunts and mediocrity.